seanivore/non-bio-life/ai-native-code/beyond-human-readability-ai-native-code.md

-# Beyond Human Readability: The Emergence of AI-Native Code
+# AI Is Writing Code That Humans Can't Read

+> This is the emergence of AI-Native Code.

 ## When "Junk" Isn't Junk